rohanmaniwade/simpleThesis-typst/simple-thesis/01_introduction.typ

 === Water evaporation and energy considerations

-The thermal energy required to evaporate one litre of water is about 2.25 megajoules, which equals roughly 0.625 kilowatt-hours.
+The thermal energy required to evaporate one litre of water is about 2.25 MJ, which equals roughly 0.625 kWh.
 Most test profiles consume more than this amount of energy per cycle block, meaning that the water is typically fully evaporated within each sequence.
 This process ensures that a wide range of harmonic and damping effects are present during the endurance test.

 In certain configurations, the bowl remains empty and no heating target is applied.
 These stages are designed to achieve the maximum number of motor revolutions in the given period, placing additional stress on the bearings and rotating components.